What Is Product Innovation?

 Product innovation is important because it can help you create new spaces in a seemingly crowded market.
 By identifying the gaps and imposing yourself into a new space, you can find an audience and satisfy consumer needs in a way that is new and refreshing.

 It’s also important to note that product innovation doesn’t always involve the creation of a completely new product that addresses a completely new issue.
-For sure, when the first iPhone was launched, it established a previously non-existing market and satisfied needs that consumers didn’t even know they had.
+For sure, when the first iPhone was launched, it established a previously non-existing market and satisfying needs that consumers didn’t even know they had.
 Same with Kindle: Not only the first model succeeded (launched in 2007, it sold out in less than 6 hours); but Amazon managed to re-invent it with new models, for instance, introducing the touch-screen.

 Innovation may happen when you improve an existing product or you add a new feature to an existing product.
 When phones got cameras, they gained a new feature; or when Apple dramatically improved the quality of iPhone cameras in the iPhone 11 Pro, that was an innovative move.

 Of course, when we talk about innovation, we don’t refer only to products, but also to services, processes, or business models.
 Those are a little less obvious, but they can be just hugely lucrative and successful.
-AirBnb, Uber, and Netflix are examples of huge innovations.
+Airbnb, Uber, and Netflix are examples of huge innovations.

 How to Measure Innovation?